ravivcohen/dotfiles/README.md

 * The `backups` folder only gets created when necessary.
 Any files in `~/` that would have been overwritten by `copy` or `link` get backed up there.
 * Files in `bin` are executable shell scripts (Eg. [~/.dotfiles/bin][bin] is added into the path).
-* Files in `source` get sourced whenever a new shell is opened (in alphanumeric order, hence the "50_" names).
 * Files in `conf` just sit there.
 If a config file doesn't _need_ to go in `~/`, put it in there.
-* Files in `caches` are cached files, only used by some scripts.
-This folder will only be created if necessary.

 ## Installation
 ### OS X Notes